chausicle/ajax-blog/README.md

 # ajax-blog
-A blog to display my learning of RESTful APIs that serves data to clients with the help of asynchronous javascript to make a full circle to connect the frontend with the backend
+The backend of the ajax blog with the practice of a RESTful API that serves data to clients